-The Angus Campbell Scholars Fund provides research awards of $7,000 to University of Michigan graduate students who are conducting research dealing with quality of life and psychological well-being.
+The Angus Campbell Scholars Fund provides research awards to University of Michigan graduate students who are conducting research dealing with quality of life and psychological well-being.
 Relevant topics include, but are not limited to, measurement and determinants such as work, marriage, family life, health, and place, as well as political behavior and identification, across gender and/or race, in the United States or internationally.

 The Angus Campbell Scholars Fund was established by his family and the Survey Research Center to honor him and to further the wide array of research that characterized his distinguished career.
 Campbell was the first director of the Survey Research Center, and subsequently, director of Institute for Social Research.
 In addition to his leadership role over many years, he conducted research on voting and political behavior, social change and quality of life including its meaning and determinants.

 For more information about Angus Campbell, read this Biographical Memoir written shortly after his death.
 For more information about his research on quality of life, refer to pages 50 and 51 therein.

 Campbell’s seminal work with colleagues Philip Converse and Willard Rodgers, The Quality of American Life: Perceptions, Evaluations, and Satisfactions was published in 1976 by the Russell Sage Foundation.
 This was followed by The Sense of Well Being in America: Recent Patterns and Trends, which was published shortly before Campbell’s death in 1981.

 Form and Scope of Award

 The Campbell Scholars Fund will provide an annual $8,000 grant to graduate student from the University of Michigan doing research about quality of life or psychological well-being.
 The Campbell Award may be spent in the following ways.

 - Travel related to data collection or academic collaboration

 - Acquiring datasets

 - Hiring an assistant